vluz/gossip/README.md

 Made to help a user, I'll keep it here with a copy of the instructions.

+TODO: Build a proper solution istead of this hack.

 <hr>

 Have podman (or docker) available. if on Windows, install podman desktop.